Mat-Longinow/100-days-of-code/100_days_of_code_docs/log.md

 #### Thoughts:
 Felt pretty wiped tonight, but things went pretty smoothly actually.
 Getting very close to actually having a working prototype.

+### Day 5: April 12, 2020

+#### Today's Progress
+- Refactored code so I could use my already written code to translate dates for the scraper
+- Setting up Test Creds for Twilio

+#### Thoughts:
+Ran into weird quirks with Twilio.
+Twilio is really helpful to get you up and running fast, but man oh man their documentation beyond that is pretty darn bad.
+Frustrated.